 - What is the offered long-term value?

-The description doesn’t have to be long.
+The description doesn’t have to be very long.
 It can be brief but straight to the point.
 It needs to contain enough information to make the consumer feel like they know what they’re buying and they know that they need it.

 Add community approval